Guitar lesson 2 – Guitar fret-board notes

 In this lesson, we will learn where each note is located on the guitar fret-board.

-The image below, illustrates a guitar fret-board and shows all the notes along the Low E string.
+The image below, illustrates a guitar fret-board and shows the notes along the Low E string up to the 16th fret.
 The low E string is the thickest string on your guitar.
-The high E string, is the thinnest string
+The notes illustrated on the guitar fret-board are the E F F# G G# A A# B C C# D D# E F F# G and G#.

-The notes and each color, have been illustrated in the table below.
 The 8 notes in the image below, represent all of the notes in the key of C major.
 The key of C major is unique, because it does not contain any sharps or flats, which are called accidentals.
-As will be mentioned, if you were to play the piano, you could play the key of C major by using just the white keys.
+If you were to play the piano, you could play the key of C major by using just the white keys.

 The sharp notes are represented by the (#) symbol.
 The flat notes are represented by the (b) symbol.